ThandieRmane/Intro-to-SQL/README.md

 ![Chinook Schema](https://ucde-rey.s3.amazonaws.com/DSV1015/ChinookDatabaseSchema.png)

-Note: I have limited all results to the first 5 lines

 ## Part one: Selecting and retrieving data with SQL

 #### 1. Retrieve all the records from the Employees table.